orangeloops/public-ol-web-template/README.md

 For deployment, run `npm run build` and upload `build/` to your server.

 ## License
+>You can check out the full license [here](https://github.com/orangeloops/public-ol-web-template/blob/develop/LICENSE)

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the terms of the MIT license.